k-vernooy/tetris/README.md

 ```

 ## Usage

+To begin the game, simply type `tetris` in the terminal.
+Levels can be specified by the flag `--start-level x` (where x is a number 1-25).
+The ghost block can be turned on from the command line as well, with `--easy`.

 ### Control:
 Use the arrow keys to control the falling blocks:
+- <kbd>e</kdb> to enable/disable the ghost block
 - <kbd>↑</kbd> to rotate the falling block
 - <kbd>→</kbd> to move right
 - <kbd>←</kbd> to move left